Results.

 |

-Mandatory death sentences and hanging violated the applicant’s rights to life and dignity; impartiality and equality claims dismissed.
+Mandatory death sentences and hanging violate the rights to life and human dignity; no assessor bias found.

 |